Skip to Content

 Method

-1. In a small bowl mix together mayonnaise, sugar, lemon juice, apple cider vinegar and salt.
-Whisk until smooth.
+1. Make the dressing: In a large bowl, whisk together the mayonnaise, sugar, lemon juice, vinegar and salt, until smooth.

 Nutrition Info